IMJLA/Export-Permission/README.md

 - Exports information about the accounts and groups to a .csv file
 - Uses ADSI to recursively retrieve group members
   - Retrieves group members using both the memberOf and primaryGroupId attributes
+  - Members of nested groups are retrieved as members of the group listed in the permissions.
-  - The entire chain of group memberships is not retrieved (for performance reasons)
+      - Their hierarchy of nested group memberships is not retrieved (for performance reasons).
 - Exports information about all accounts with access to a .csv file
 - Exports information about all accounts with access to a report generated as a .html file
 - Outputs an XML-formatted list of common misconfigurations for use in Paessler PRTG Network Monitor as a custom XML sensor